docmarionum1/london-tube-anki-deck/README.md

 Given a station name, recall which line(s) and branch(es) it's on.
 Only generated for stations on branch-specific sections (not shared trunk sections).

 For example: Mornington Crescent → Northern (Charing Cross branch).
 Richmond → District (Richmond branch), Mildmay (Richmond branch).

+**Note:** The Branch card generation currently has some issues — some cards are incorrect or unnecessary.
+For example, Aldgate East is incorrectly labeled as being on a branch when it's on the main District line, and Hammersmith & City line (which has no branches) generates unnecessary branch cards.
+These issues are known and may be addressed in future versions.

 ## Deck Structure